larsrpe/NORDIC_ATIC/README.md

 # NORDIC ATIC
-The annual nordic conference in advanced topics in control(ATIC).
+Our research on time-varying density control of robotic swarms for the annual **Nordic Conference in Advance Topics in Control (NCATIC)**
 This it the repository for our project for the course **Advanced Topics in Control** at ETH spring 2023.
 Check out the [project website](https://larsrpe.github.io/NORDIC_ATIC/) for more information and visualizations.

 # Requirements
 To run this you will need pytorch,numpy,scipy and tqdm.
 You will also need matplotlib for visualizations.